Colin Baxter

-Colin Baxter (born July 31, 1987) is an American football center who is currently a free agent.
-He was signed as an undrafted free agent by the San Diego Chargers in 2011.
-He played college football for the University of Arizona.

-He has also been a member of the New York Jets.
+Colin Baxter (born July 31, 1987) is an American former professional football player who was a center in the National Football League (NFL).
+He played college football for the Arizona Wildcats and was signed as an undrafted free agent by the San Diego Chargers in 2011.
+He was also a member of the New York Jets.

-Early years
+Early life

 A native of Rolling Hills, California, Baxter attended Palos Verdes Peninsula High School, where he played lineman on both sides of the ball, and was the 2005 CIF Division III Defensive Player of the Year.
 Regarded as a three-star recruit by Rivals.com, Baxter was listed as the No. 25 offensive guard prospect in the class of 2006.
 He was Arizona's first commitment in Class of 2006, pledging in June 2005.

 College career

 Baxter finished his senior season at Arizona with 50 appearances and 49 consecutive starts (first 11 at left guard, before switching to center).
 He was Rimington Trophy candidate in 2009 and earned an All-Pac-10 Second-team selection two years in a row.
 Finalist for the 2010 Rimington Trophy and also nominated for the 2010 Outland Trophy.

 Baxter was considered one of the best center prospect in his class.